Become a Leadership Fellow

 Being a Fritzky Leadership Fellow offers a select group of second-year, full-time MBA students in the Foster School of Business with the unique opportunity to advance and refine their leadership and strategic thinking skills.
 Each Fellow coaches and mentors up to 3 teams of first-year MBA students in autumn and winter quarters to support their adjustment to Foster and enhance their leadership and team capabilities.

-- Gives training in leadership development strategies, models and methods of coaching.
+- participate in training focused on learning leadership development strategies, models and methods of coaching.

-- Engages MBA students in a rigorous two-credit seminar course on leadership and coaching during autumn and winter quarters that exposes them to the latest work on leadership, strategic thinking, coaching, effective communication, and team performance
+- engage in a two-credit Leadership and Coaching Practicum during autumn and winter quarters that exposes them to the latest work on leadership, strategic thinking, coaching, effective communication, and team performance

-All fellows receive a stipend in fall and winter quarters for participating in this developmental experience.
+All Fellows are paid a stipend in fall and winter quarters for participating in this developmental experience.

 Interested in becoming a Leadership Fellow?

 Click on the headings below to find out more about the roles and responsibilities of Leadership Fellows, as well as application information.

 The Leadership Fellows Program provides a select number of full-time second-year MBA students with the unique opportunity to significantly advance their leadership.
 The primary roles of Leadership Fellows are to support the team and individual development of first year MBA students during autumn and winter quarters, and to serve as a role model for developing others for their second year cohort.
 Through workshops, experiential activities, coaching and mentoring activities, Leadership Fellows strengthen their own leadership skills as well as their skills in coaching, team facilitation, conflict resolution, giving feedback, and team and leadership development.

 The approximate time commitment during the autumn and winter quarters is 5-7 hours per week.

 1. Act as an ambassador of the Leadership Fellows program to the entire Foster community.